Constructive Canonicity of Inductive Inequalities: ALBA successfully reduces all inductive inequalities

 \section{ALBA successfully reduces all inductive inequalities}

 The aim of the present section is showing that ALBA is successful on all inductive $\mathcal{L}_{\mathrm{LE}}$-inequalities, and that in fact {\em safe} and {\em pivotal} executions suffice.
 The arguments presented here are largely a synthesis of those made in \cite{CoPaSoZh15} and \cite{ConPal13}.
-We need to provide a certain amount of detail since it is necessary to show that different parts of the ALBA runs showed to exist satisfy the properties of safety and pivotality, either separately or in combination.
+We need to provide a certain amount of detail to show that different parts of the ALBA runs shown to exist satisfy the properties of safety and pivotality, either separately or in combination.